 However, if a detached structure is used for business purposes, homeowner’s insurance won’t cover it.
 Even if, say, you store lawnmowers for your landscaping company in your garage or repair bicycles on weekends in your carport, you’ll need separate business insurance.

-Standard Homeowner’s Insurance Coverage
+Other Structures and Standard Homeowner’s Insurance Coverage

 Most standard homeowner’s insurance policies include these types of coverage: